ParallelMaths/parallel/pages/11-09-a-cats-tale.md

 The two digits of Tom’s original number might sum to 5, but the two digits could also have added up to 15 instead, and caused a carry into the hundreds column.
 E.g. 69 × 11 = 759.
 :::

 Here’s another of Rachel Riley’s multiplication tricks.
-This time for squaring a two digit number ending in 5.
+This time for squaring a two-digit number ending in 5.

 @[youtube](z56uNCwJbK4?start=67&end=90&rel=0) _(If you have problems watching the video, right click to open it in a new window)_